All Products

 image

-• Find the Custom Services section and click Add.
-Enter the Port that your service listens on (for example, 9000), select the Access over Internet checkbox, and then select a NAT Gateway and EIP.
-The NAT Gateway and EIP must be in the same region as the DSW instance.
+• Find the Service Access and Port Configuration section, click Add, enter a Service Name and the Listener Port (for example, 9000).
+Select the Access over Internet checkbox and set the Internet Access Port (for example, 9000).
+Click DNAT+EIP, and then select your NAT Gateway and EIP.
+You can create a NAT Gateway and an EIP by following the steps below.
+Note: The NAT Gateway and EIP must be in the same region as the DSW instance.

 1. Click Create NAT Gateway.